So you want to sell your horse..

 If the buyer likes the horse, it’s probably time for them to arrange a pre-purchase exam.
 Ideally the potential buyer picks the vet, but in more remote areas (like here), I sometimes have to give them a list of options.
 I’m upfront if there’s a vet that has regularly treated the horse, because the buyer may not want use that one.
 I am also candid about vets in the area who I don’t think will be a good choice because of their unfamiliarity with performance horses.

-If the horse “fails” the vetting, it doesn’t mean the horse is unsellable, but it’s likely that adjustments are going to be needed on price and description/potential future use.
-I recommend offering to purchase any X rays or reports that indicate the issue, and it may be worth seeking a second opinion.
+Ideally everything goes well or any potential issues have been discussed so the buyer isn't caught off guard.
+If the horse “fails” the vetting, it doesn’t mean the horse is unsellable, but it's likely that adjustments on price and description/potential future use will be necessary.
+I recommend offering to purchase any X rays or reports that indicate new, previously unknown issues, so you can keep them for your records.
 No matter what, you're going to have to disclose whatever was found to any potential future buyers!

-I always send horses with some quantity of their current feed and a halter/lead rope, at a bare minimum.
-I like to make a “one-pager” of basic information such as feed, tack, vaccination dates, farrier dates, etc. that goes with the horse and can be given to a new barn manager or anyone else who might be responsible for the horse’s care throughout transport or in the future.
+I always send horses with some quantity of their current feed and a halter/lead rope, as well as a typed sheet of basic information such as feed, tack, vaccination dates, farrier dates, etc. Make sure this is given to a new barn manager or anyone else who might be responsible for the horse’s care throughout transport or in the future.

 Hopefully with all this in mind the horse has gone on to an excellent new home and will be a great partner for its new owner!
 If you make a good match, there's nothing better than seeing that horse succeed with someone else!